-- The procedure above works well only if the number of groups in which the predictors are the same is small compared to n. - A commonly used procedure if there are continuous predictors is the Hosmer-Lemeshow goodness of fit test. - This works poorly if there are too many ties, but is useful when almost all the observations have distinct predictors.
+- The procedure above works only if the number of groups in which the predictors are the same is small compared to n. - A commonly used procedure if there are continuous predictors is the Hosmer-Lemeshow goodness of fit test. - This works poorly if there are too many ties, has low statistical power, but may be useful when almost all the observations have distinct predictors.

-- Order the data by the predicted values and cut into classes of equal size, say 10. - Calculate observed and expected cases in each group. - Use $\chi^2$ test as usual from $(O E)^2/E$ . - This can be done using hoslem.test() from the ResourceSelection package in R. - This is very commonly used, but has low power, and interpretation in case of rejection can be difficult.
+- Order the data by the predicted values and cut into classes of equal size, say 10. - Calculate observed and expected cases in each group. - Use χ^2 test as usual from $(O E)^2/E$. - This can be done using hoslem.test() from the ResourceSelection package in R. - This is very commonly used, but has low power, and interpretation in case of rejection can be difficult.

 '''

 library(ResourceSelection)

 ResourceSelection 0.2-6 2016-02-15

 Warning message:

-package ResourceSelection was built under R version 3.2.5
+package 'ResourceSelection' was built under R version 3.2.5

 mod2.glm <- glm(CHD~CAT+CHL+SMK+HPT,family=binomial,evans)

 hoslem.test(mod2.glm$y,fitted(mod2.glm))

+'''